 - Stop stirring and cook for another minute.
 It should be a light golden brown.

-- Remove from heat and whisk in butter.
+- Whisk in butter.
 (It will bubble up!)

 - Whisk in cream a little at a time.